wende/elchemy/README.md

 ```

 ## Can I define an Elixir macro in Elmchemy.
-So you want to write an Elm code, that will manipulate Elixir code, which generates and Elixir code that manipulates Elixir code?
+So you want to write an Elm-like code, that will manipulate Elixir code, which generates and Elixir code that manipulates Elixir code?
 How about no?

-## Do I need to have elm installed to compile my Elm files with Elmchemy.
+## Do I need to have elm installed to compile my `.elm` files with Elmchemy.
 Ironically, no, you don't.
 Elmchemy is written entirely in Elm, which means the compiler is in JavaScript.
 But it's nice to use `elm-make` to check your type safety from time to time.